8.4 Advance Directives, Ombudsman & End-of-Life

 Key Takeaways

-• Advance directives state a person's care wishes in advance; in Florida these include the living will and health care surrogate under Chapter 765.
+• Advance directives state care wishes in advance; Florida directives under Chapter 765 include the living will and the health care surrogate designation.

-• A DNR / DNRO means no CPR if the heart or breathing stops; it does not mean stopping comfort, hygiene, or other care.
+• A DNR / Florida DNRO (state form DH 1896) means no CPR if the heart or breathing stops; it never means stopping comfort, hygiene, food, or other care.

-• The Florida Long-Term Care Ombudsman is an independent volunteer-based advocate who investigates resident complaints and rights concerns.
+• The Florida Long-Term Care Ombudsman is an independent, largely volunteer advocate who investigates resident complaints and protects residents' rights.

-• Palliative and hospice care focus on comfort, dignity, and symptom relief, not curing the illness.
+• Palliative and hospice care focus on comfort, dignity, and symptom relief rather than curing the illness; the CNA provides hands-on comfort care.

-• Hearing is often the last sense to fade; keep speaking gently to and providing dignified care for a dying resident.
+• Hearing is often the last sense to fade, so the CNA keeps speaking gently to and providing dignified care for a dying resident.

 Advance Directives in Florida

-An advance directive is a legal statement of a person's healthcare wishes for a time when they cannot speak for themselves.
-Florida's directives are governed by Florida Statutes Chapter 765.
+An advance directive is a legal statement of a person's healthcare wishes made ahead of time, for a future moment when they cannot speak for themselves.
+Florida's advance directives are governed by Florida Statutes Chapter 765 (Health Care Advance Directives).

 DocumentPurpose

-Living willStates wishes about life-prolonging treatment if terminally ill or permanently unconscious
+Living willStates wishes about life-prolonging procedures if the person is terminally ill, end-stage, or permanently unconscious

-Health care surrogateNames a person to make healthcare decisions if the resident cannot
+Health care surrogateNames a trusted person to make healthcare decisions when the resident cannot decide

-DNR / Florida DNROA medical order: do not perform CPR if the heart or breathing stops
+DNR / Florida DNROA physician's medical order: do not attempt CPR if the heart or breathing stops

-In Florida, the out-of-hospital order is the Do Not Resuscitate Order (DNRO), recorded on the state's official form.
+In Florida, the out-of-facility resuscitation order is the Do Not Resuscitate Order (DNRO), recorded on the state's official DH Form 1896 (printed on distinctive yellow paper so staff and EMS can spot it quickly).
 A DNR or DNRO means no CPR only.
-It does not mean stop feeding, bathing, repositioning, comfort measures, pain relief, or emotional support.
-The CNA must know which residents have a DNRO and continue all other care fully.
+It does not mean stop feeding, giving fluids, bathing, repositioning, comfort measures, pain relief, oxygen for comfort, or emotional support.
+The CNA must know exactly which residents have a DNRO and must continue every other aspect of care fully and attentively.

 CNA Role

-The CNA follows the care plan and the directive, never decides whether to resuscitate based on personal opinion, and reports any change in the resident's condition or any new statement about wishes to the nurse.
+The CNA follows the care plan and the directive, never decides whether to resuscitate based on personal opinion or feelings, and immediately reports any change in the resident's condition or any new statement the resident makes about their wishes to the nurse.
+The CNA does not witness or interpret legal documents; that is the nurse's and team's responsibility.

 The Florida Long-Term Care Ombudsman

 The Florida Long-Term Care Ombudsman Program is a state, largely volunteer-based program of independent advocates for residents of nursing homes, assisted living facilities, and adult family-care homes.
+Because the ombudsman works independently of the facility, residents can raise concerns without fear of retaliation.
 The ombudsman:

-• Receives and investigates resident and family complaints.
+• Receives, investigates, and helps resolve resident and family complaints.

-• Advocates for residents' rights, dignity, and quality of care.
+• Advocates for residents' rights, dignity, choice, and quality of care.

-Residents have the right to contact the ombudsman, and posted contact information must be available.
-A CNA should support, not block, a resident's access to the ombudsman and report serious concerns through the chain of command.
+Residents have the right to contact the ombudsman, and the program's posted contact information must be available in the facility.
+The CNA's job is to support, not block, a resident's access to the ombudsman, to never retaliate, and to report serious concerns through the chain of command as well.

 Resident concern path

--> CNA listens, does not retaliate, reports to nurse
+-> CNA listens, does not retaliate, reports to the nurse

 -> Facility chain of command / grievance process